Skip to content

 3. Build an Action breakdown report.
 Understand which actions are called most versus least.
 Low-usage actions may need better agent instructions; zero-usage actions may have a bug.

 4. Use Audience to find power users.
-Filter by high Last Seen frequency and reach out for feedback to inform your roadmap.
+Filter to a recent Last Seen Date and sort by Number of visits, then reach out to the top users for feedback to inform your roadmap.

 5. Watch Session Replays for escalated conversations.
 Filter Session Replay to sessions with a handoff event to understand what context users had before escalating.